GHOST8476/TPOOL-CPP/README.md

 ### DynamicThreadPool (dtpool)
 Heap-based, resizable, non-movable thread pool.
 Tasks are evaluated based on their priority.

 Threads are allocated on the heap.
-Thread creation and desrtuction operations are asynchronous to avoid blocking the main the thread, but thread pool can be used with imidiate effect.
+Thread creation and destruction operations are asynchronous to avoid blocking the main the thread, but thread pool can be used with immediate effect.

 ### DynamicThreadPoolMovable (dtpool_mv)
 Movable version of DynamicThreadPool.